Every Little Part of Me

-"Every Little Part of Me" is a song by English singer Alesha Dixon, released in February 2011 as the third and final single from Dixon's third studio album, The Entertainer.
-The song features guest vocals from fellow English R&B singer, Jay Sean.
+"Every Little Part of Me" is a song by British singer Alesha Dixon, released in February 2011 as the third and final single from Dixon's third studio album, The Entertainer.
+The song features guest vocals from fellow British Asian singer, Jay Sean.
 It was written by Alan Sampson, Jay Sean, Anthony Hannides and Michael Hannides, and produced by Slick & Magic.

 Background

 The song was written by Michael Hannides, Anthony Hannides, Alan Sampson and Jay Sean and was recorded in 2010.
 Dixon stated in an interview "Jay and I have been good friends for a while now and we have always said that we wanted to collaborate.
 We have both worked with this producer, [Alan Sampson], before; he is the guy who produced 'Ride It' for Jay.
 He had us listen to "Every Little Part of Me" and we absolutely loved it."

 Critical reception

 Matthew Chisling from AllMusic said, that: "Nearly every track is crafted to radio perfection, whether via the slick pop hook on "Every Little Part of Me," featuring the multifaceted Brit pop star Jay Sean—Alesha leaves you craving more tunes to bump and grind along to".
-Robert Copsey of Digital Spy gave the song 3 out of 5 stars, stating: "'Every Little Part of Me' is a neat enough garage-pop club number, with juddering synths and a hip-shaking chorus that feels more 'Alesha' than much of her recent output, but it never quite manages to tingle our excitable places - Jay Sean cameo or no Jay Sean cameo".
+Robert Copsey of Digital Spy gave the song 3 out of 5 stars, stating: "'Every Little Part of Me' is a neat enough garage-pop club number, with juddering synths and a hip-shaking chorus that feels more 'Alesha' than much of her recent output, but it never quite manages to tingle our excitable places – Jay Sean cameo or no Jay Sean cameo".
 CBBC Newsround stated, "Alesha is on cracking form with Every Little Part of Me, a dance track with strong vocals and buzzing bass beats.
 It's the third single from her album The Entertainer, and very entertaining it is too!
 She's teamed up with British singer Jay Sean here, and we think their voices sound ACE together."
 However, they did stated that the song was not as infectious as "Drummer Boy".
 Michael Ashton of musicOMH praised "Every Little Part of Me" saying "Every Little Part of Me" is definitely one of the stand out tracks.
 The vocals from Dixon and Sean just fit perfectally together.